mendezjose/movatic/README.md

 Backend -> http://localhost:3000/

-Finally, to see web app running, open up your browser and head over to:
+And finally, to the see web app running, open up your browser and head over to:

 Frontend -> http://localhost:8000/